CSCfi/swift-browser-ui/README.md

 ### Development
 swift-browser-ui is composed of 4 components: `request`, `sharing`, `ui`, and `upload`.
 All of them must be run to have access to all features.
-They depend on a redis instance for session cache, postgres database for the sharing and request functionality, and the object storage backend.
+They depend on a Redis instance for session cache, Postgres database for the sharing and request functionality, and the object storage backend.
-You will also need docker with buildkit to build the keystone-swift docker image.
+You will also need docker with Buildkit to build the keystone-swift docker image.

 To start all required services, you can use the `docker-compose` files from https://github.com/CSCfi/swift-ui-deployment, or the provided `Procfile`, as shown bellow.